RedisTimeSeries/RedisTimeSeries/docs/commands/ts.mrange.md

 <details open>
 <summary><code>FILTER_BY_TS ts...</code> (since RedisTimeSeries v1.6)</summary>

 followed by a list of timestamps filters results by specific timestamps.
+For each specified timestamp, a result is reported if the timestamp falls within `[fromTimestamp, toTimestamp]` and there is a sample with that exact timestamp.

 </details>

 <details open>
 <summary><code>FILTER_BY_VALUE min max</code> (since RedisTimeSeries v1.6)</summary>

 filters results by minimum and maximum values.

 </details>

 <details open>
 <summary><code>WITHLABELS</code></summary>

 includes in the reply all label-value pairs representing metadata labels of the time series.
 If `WITHLABELS` or `SELECTED_LABELS` are not specified, by default, an empty list is reported as label-value pairs.

 </details>

 <details open>
 <summary><code>SELECTED_LABELS label...</code> (since RedisTimeSeries v1.6)</summary>

 returns a subset of the label-value pairs that represent metadata labels of the time series.
 Use when a large number of labels exists per series, but only the values of some of the labels are required.
 If `WITHLABELS` or `SELECTED_LABELS` are not specified, by default, an empty list is reported as label-value pairs.

 </details>

 <details open>
 <summary><code>COUNT count</code></summary>

 limits the number of returned samples.

 </details>

 <details open>
 <summary><code>ALIGN value</code> (since RedisTimeSeries v1.6)</summary>

 is a time bucket alignment control for `AGGREGATION`.
 It controls the time bucket timestamps by changing the reference timestamp on which a bucket is defined.